 Upon receiving the incoming signals, the drivers generate some magnetic fields.
 The fixed magnet in the voice coil attracts and repels the signal from the magnet.
-This creates a back-and-forth movement which oscillates around 20-20,000 times each second.
-As it does so, it alters the air pressure in its front and hence creates the audible sounds.
+This creates a back-and-forth movement that oscillates around 20-20,000 times each second.
+As it does so, it alters the air pressure in its front and hence creates audible sounds.

 History of headphones

 The modern headphone as we know it arose from the telephone receiver earpiece.
-These gadgets were for a long time the only ways and means of listening to the electric audio signals.
+These gadgets were for a long time the only ways and means of listening to electric audio signals.
 That was until the amplifiers were later on developed.

-In its earliest forms, the headphones comprised some iron drivers which were subsequently attached the balanced or single-ended amateurs.
+In its earliest forms, the headphones comprised some iron drivers which were subsequently attached to the balanced or single-ended amateurs.
 The typical single-ended kind of amateur utilized some voice coils which were wound around round and about the poles of some permanent magnets.
 These were subsequently positioned close to flexible steel diaphragms.

 As the audio currents traveled through the coils, they varied the intensity of the magnetic fields.
 This, in turn, exerted some varying forces on the diaphragm, making it vibrate, thus generating sound waves.
 No damping was used throughout the entire sound generation process because of the need for high frequency.
 This however created poorer sound quality as it triggered larger peaks thanks to high resonance.

 Earlier headphone models did not have some padding.
-They thus were not so comfortable to put on especially for longer durations.
+They thus were not so comfortable to put on, especially for longer durations.
 At the same time, they also differed in times of their impedance with those used in the telegraph possessing impedance of just about 75 ohms.

 Some versions of the headphones were used for wireless radio communications.
 They comprised some turns of finer wire which increased the sensitivity.
 In their basic shapes and forms, they were part of a vacuum tube’s plate circuit.
 It also transmitted dangerous voltages.
 This circuit was ordinarily connected to the positive high voltage battery terminal with the other terminal being securely grounded to the earth.

-The utilization of the bare electrical connections implies that the users could sustain shocks whenever they got into direct contact the bare headphones connections in the course of adjusting the uncomfortable headsets.
+The utilization of the bare electrical connections implies that the users could sustain shocks whenever they got into direct contact with the bare headphones connections in the course of adjusting the uncomfortable headsets.

 Later on, the earbuds were developed primarily to help cope with hearing problems.
-They were plugged into the ear canals of the users and also found extensive use in the transistor radios.
+They were plugged into the ear canals of the users and also found extensive use in transistor radios.
 The commercial versions were launched in 1954.
 Their sound production mechanisms however differ.
 That is because they utilize a moving iron driver or piezo-electric crystal as opposed to the magnetic coils.

 Later on, came the incorporation of the transistors.
 These altered the manner in which the listening habits by mainly letting people listen to the radio from just about any location.
 Thereafter, the 3.5 mm radio and phone connector were added.